 top of page

-My name is Vivian Do, and I am currently a PhD student in the department of Environmental Health Sciences at the Columbia Mailman School of Public Health.
-Broadly, my research interests center on the impacts of climate change-related exposures on health.
-Growing up in a medically underserved community with several gas stations nearby, I am particularly dedicated to using research to promote health equity and environmental justice.
+Hello!
+My name is Vivian Do, and I am currently a postdoctoral researcher at the University of California, San Diego.
+Broadly, my research centers on the impacts of climate change-related exposures on health.
+Specifically, I am interested in compounding events (e.g., power outage+wildfire smoke+heatwave) and energy insecurity.
+In 2025, I received my PhD in Environmental Health Sciences at the Columbia Mailman School of Public Health.
 Prior to the PhD, I received my MPH in Epidemiology with a concentration in Climate & Health from Columbia University.
 I was a 2019-2020 Fulbright scholar at the University of Hong Kong, where I conducted research on the role of temperature variability and ozone on population health.

 Beyond research, I am a huge fan of my dog (and all dogs) and learning about weather science.
 My partner believes that the animal best symbolizing me is a wombat.